lwj981024/lwj981024.github.io/index.md

 Hi!
 I am Weijia Luo and welcome to my GitHub Pages.

-I am a student come from the Department of Electric Engineering, Hanyang University currently.
+I am a student come from the Department of Electric Engineering, Hanyang University.

 ### Markdown